learn-co-curriculum/dsc-lineq-numpy-codealong/README.md

 # Code here
 ```

 Note that this was meant to return the identity matrix.
 You have 1s along major diagonal, but the float operations returned not zeros but numbers very close to zero off-diagonal.
-Numpy has a `np.matrix.round` function to convert each element of above matrix into a decimal form.
+Numpy has a `np.matrix.round` function to convert each element of the above matrix into a decimal form.

 ```python
 np.matrix.round(A_product)